MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 OCIO itself only define standards of utilisation and give you the tools to work but the core of the system is the **OCIO config** (a ``.ocio`` file).
 This is where all the color-transforms and options are defined.
-For example ACES is a color-management system on his own but ship a version through OCIO.
+For example, ACES is a color-management system on his own but ship a version through OCIO.

-Main advantage is that OCIO is supported by most software (even if the implementation wildy differs between each 😬 ) so you could get the same look through all of your DCCs (in theory).
+The main advantage is that OCIO is supported by most software (even if the implementation wildly differs between each 😬 ) so you could get the same look through all of your DCCs (in theory).

 .. transition:: ~

-For our convenience sp already ship with 3 OCIO configs :
+For our convenience sp already ships with 3 OCIO configs :

 - Substance
 - ACES 1.0.3